codeconscious/unique-file-generator-fsharp/README.md

 ## But... why?

-In a previous position, I actually had use for such a utility once.
-However, I only created _this_ utility to get more experience with F#.
-(I have also written very tools in [C#](https://github.com/codeconscious/unique-file-generator-csharp) and [Rust](https://github.com/codeconscious/unique-file-generator-rust/) before, so it seems this has become one of my go-to projects for getting experience with languages. 😅)
+In a previous position, I had use for such a utility once to avoid unneeded warnings when testing file uploads in a system that warned about duplicate files and filenames.

+However, I only created _this_ utility to get more experience with F# and functional programming in general.
+(I have also written similar tools in [C#](https://github.com/codeconscious/unique-file-generator-csharp) and [Rust](https://github.com/codeconscious/unique-file-generator-rust/) before, so it seems this has become one of my go-to projects for getting experience with languages. 😅)

 ## Usage